Get to know Sister Callista Roy’s biography and Adaptation Model of Nursing in this study guide for nursing theories.

-The four adaptive modes of the subsystem are how the regulator and cognator mechanisms are manifested; in other words, they are the external expressions of the above and internal processes.
+The subsystem’s four adaptive modes are how the regulator and cognator mechanisms are manifested; in other words, they are the external expressions of the above and internal processes.

-The basic need of this mode is composed of the needs associated with oxygenation, nutrition, elimination, activity and rest, and protection.
-The complex processes of this mode are associated with the senses, fluid and electrolytes, neurologic function, and endocrine function.
+This mode’s basic need is composed of the needs associated with oxygenation, nutrition, elimination, activity and rest, and protection.
+This model’s complex processes are associated with the senses, fluid and electrolytes, neurologic function, and endocrine function.

 Self-Concept Group Identity Mode

-In this mode, the goal of coping is to have a sense of unity, meaning the purposefulness in the universe, as well as a sense of identity integrity.
+In this mode, the goal of coping is to have a sense of unity, meaning the purposefulness in the universe, and a sense of identity integrity.
 This includes body image and self-ideals.

 Role Function Mode

-This mode focuses on the primary, secondary and tertiary roles that a person occupies in society, and knowing where he or she stands as a member of society.
+This mode focuses on the primary, secondary, and tertiary roles that a person occupies in society and knowing where they stand as a member of society.